theriftlab/immanuel-python/docs/6-settings.md

 settings.objects.append('Antares')
 ```

+Extra objects from external ephemeris files can also be added to this list by their number.
+See the [Extra Objects](#extra-objects) section below for details how.

 ### `chart_shape_objects`

 A list of which chart objects should be included in the calculations for determining a chart's shape.
 Default: